EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1.Using the "back" button allows the user (or attacker) to return to the previously displayed screen.
 The tester clicks the browser's "back" button to check whether unauthenticated users can access the previously displayed sensitive information.

 tag: version v1.0

+3.6 Do not show/provide Physical abolute paths and file structures of servers to unauthorized users.

+Test Steps:<br>
+1.Check if any display commands or web clients shows the file paths or file structures.<br>
+2.If such cases occurs check if Physical abolute paths are not shown for the default Guest account or for unauthorized users.

+tag: version v1.1

 ## 4. Encryption Algorithm and Key Management